 Gondola ride

-We went over the benefits awarded by the Vilnius pass card and saw a 50-minute gondola ride in the city.
-We decided to buy cherries at the grocery store on the way there and went to the starting point for the ride.
+We checked the Vilnius City Card perks and saw a 50-minute gondola ride included.
+We bought cherries at a supermarket on the way and headed to the gondola departure point.

 Coffee break

-Day 3: Bus tour, Trip in Belmontas, grill restaurant, another bus tour, local restaurant
+Day 3: Bus tour, Belmontas hike, grill restaurant, another bus tour, local restaurant

 Belmontas area